redis/redis-doc/commands/quit.md

-Ask the server to silently close the connection.
+Ask the server to close the connection.
+The connection is closed after all pending replies have been written to the client.

 @return

-None.
-The connection is closed as soon as the `QUIT` command is received.
+@status-reply: Always returns OK.